“Marriage” series: (post #3)

 Is it God’s will for each person to get married?
 The Bible’s answer is, no. However, the reason the Bible names for remaining unmarried is an interesting one.
 It has to do with the single person being able to devote more time, energy, and resources to service to Christ.

-The Bible passage on this is 1 Corinthians 7:25-40.
-In these verses, the apostle Paul presents the advantages of remaining, as he puts it, “without care.”
+The passage on this is 1 Corinthians 7:25-40.
+In those verses, the apostle Paul presents the advantages of remaining, as he puts it, “without care.”
 He says of the man:

 Then Paul applies this same thought to the woman, as he says:

-We shouldn’t take these verses as an indictment against married people.
-Certainly God’s ordained way of propagating the human race is through marriage, and certainly one can be married and still serve the Lord.
+Obviously, we shouldn’t take these verses as an indictment against married people.
+After all, God’s ordained way of propagating the human race is through marriage, and a person can certainly be married and still serve the Lord.
 But Paul’s point is a good one.
 Anyone who has been married for one week knows that married life carries many responsibilities with it, and those responsibilities will eat away at time, energy, and resources that could be spent on matters that are more obviously spiritual.

 I purposely use that word “obviously” because the fact is that every aspect of a Christian’s life is, in a very real sense, “spiritual.”
 This same Paul wrote in Colossians 3:17:

 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.
 (N.K.J.V.)

 He said basically the same thing in 1 Corinthians 10:31: